andytimm/rswjax/README.md

 m=100- 183s
 ```

-(Note that this test case uses randomly generated targets and data, and is therfore hard to weight in high dimensions.
+(Note that this test case uses randomly generated targets and data, and is therefore hard to weight in high dimensions.
 Thus, most well specified real world examples
 should run significantly faster due to early termination.)

 This speed is achieved by doing the core qdldl factorization and solve using the `qdldl` package, but using JITed ([just-in-time compiled](https://github.com/google/jax?tab=readme-ov-file#compilation-with-jit)) rewrites of many pieces of the admm solver, losses, and regularizers.
 There are still some minor opportunities to speed up the package by further refactoring the code to allow greater portions to be JITed, or by optimizing how and when data is converted back and forth between `numpy` and `jax.numpy`.